Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Comparison of the EOM and auxiliary wavefunction pictures

 and to the detachment/attachment density matrices

 which share the same algebraic properties as the matrices in the EOM picture, though they are derived from AMBW's.
-The difference with the EOM picture is that there are restrictions (positive semidefiniteness of the (\textbf{A} + \textbf{B}) and (\textbf{A} $-$ \textbf{B}) matrices) to the existence of this picture, and, according to \eqref{eq:starnormalized}, the fact that $ \vartheta _\star = 1$.
+The difference with the EOM picture is the existence condition — positive semidefiniteness of the (\textbf{A} + \textbf{B}) and (\textbf{A} $-$ \textbf{B}) matrices — for this picture, and, according to \eqref{eq:starnormalized}, the fact that $ \vartheta _\star$, i.e., the trace of the detachment and attachment 1--RDM's, is equal to unity.